telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-export-format-providers-manager.md

 ## Export

-The format providers manager contains an __Export()__ method that takes three arguments: the workbook that is to be exported, a string that specified the extension of the saved file, and a Stream that will contain the data.
+The format providers manager contains an __Export()__ method that takes three arguments:
+- `Workbook` argument - the workbook to be exported
+- `string` argument - specifies the extension of the saved file
+- `Stream` argument - the Stream that will contain the data.

 The method attempts to find a provider that can handle a file of the specified extension and if such a provider is registered, the file is saved.
 If the manager does not have an appropriate registered provider, an __UnsupportedFileFormatException__ is raised.

 __Example 4__ illustrates how to use the __Export()__ method to save a file.
 The sample code presents the user with the SaveFileDialog.
 Note that here again you can use the __GetOpenFileDialogFilter()__ method of the __FileDialogHelper__ class to construct the correct filter for all registered format providers.